sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 `useed = 2^(2^es)`, a fundamental quantity in the theory of numerical representations, parametrized by the quantity `es`.

+[//]: # (TODO: add images of piecewise posit definition from https://posithub.org/docs/Posits4.pdf)

-In his seminal paper, Gustafson explains the genius behind this design:
+In his [seminal paper](https://posithub.org/docs/Posits4.pdf), Gustafson explains the genius behind this design:
 > The regime bits may seem like a weird and artificial construct, but they actually arise from a natural and elegant geometric mapping of binary integers to the projective real numbers on a circle.